LEARN HOW TO FISH A BOOBY FLY AND SEE YOUR CATCH RATES SOAR!

-So here’s how to get the most from this devastatingly effective fly, from both boat and bank.
+So here’s how to fish a booby fly and how to get the most from this devastatingly effective pattern, from both boat and bank.

 In these enlightened times, more of us are getting to grips with this fly.
 Super-fast sinking lines and longer seasons on our larger waters mean that more of us are looking to master them.
 After all, the success on the water that can be had with a couple of materials and some foam in the shape of a Booby is often quite staggering.